 - Condition of the frame and transport wheels (where applicable)

 - Condition of any protective padding on screens

 Repairs are made when reasonable to do so.
 Your first priority is to ensure safety isn’t compromised for the coaches and players who will rely on these infield screens and nets for protection.
 Pitching screens, or “L-Screens”, tend to get the worst abuse and usually require the most work.
 Don’t forget about the big on-field portable backstop.
 If it is collapsible, open it up and inspect all locations where the net and the backstop pad are anchored to the frame, especially along the bottom of the backstop frame where it typically comes in contact with the ground.
 Abrasion can speed the wear causing the net and pad to become loose or unattached on the bottom of that frame.

 Don’t forget to check the health of the batting cage nets.
 For indoor batting cages, check to make sure all connections are tight and that the net is not sagging.
 If these are for outdoor batting cages, stretch the net out somewhere to check for holes in them.
 Mice and rabbits love to chew through the string near the base of the nets for nesting materials during the off season.
 They can be easily repaired on the ground BEFORE you hoist these nets back up into position.
 Do a full inspection of all hardware and cable on outdoor batting tunnel net systems as rust and oxidation can work to seize things up if stainless steel or galvanized hardware was not used.

 Also, remember to look at your net backstops

 At least once a year — and definitely after every storm — you should make sure your barrier netting and backstop netting is still protecting your fans.
-We have a great netting systems guide that can help you in your net backstop selection.
-If you’re still not sure what you need to withstand the weather in your area, get in touch with our Project Services Team at 800-747-5985, or click here to send us a message.
+We have a great projects team and versatile engineered netting backstop options that can help you in finding your solution.
+With foul ball injuries making headlines everywhere, including MLB ballparks, fan safety has never been more timely.
+Learn more about fan safety here.